Your semester at WU from start to finish

 The Tandem Learning Program offered by the Raiffeisen Language Resource Center is a great way to supplement your language learning.
 In this active cultural and linguistic exchange, students with different native languages and countries are paired up with speakers of other languages to teach and learn from each other.
-The program is free of charge and open each semester to WU students and incoming exchange students only.
+The program is free of charge and open to WU students and incoming exchange students each semester.

-For more information please speak to the LRC staff.
+For more information, please talk to the LRC staff.